Myna-lim/cross_diagnostic_survey/README.md

 # cross_diagnostic_survey
-This repository provides the code for implementing the trained XGBoost mood prediction models for the paper, "Accurately predicting mood episodes in mood disorder patients using wearable sleep and circadian rhythm features".
+This repository provides the code for implementing the trained CatBoost psychiatric survey prediction models for the paper, "One item per disorder: a cross-diagnostic optimization framework for simulatneous prediction of six psychiatric disorders".